 Nadda asks state BJP leaders to scale up exercise to feed poor

-The saffron party on Wednesday announced its plan to feed five crore poor people daily during the lockdown due to the coronavirus pandemic, with Nadda calling for one crore party workers to provide food to five persons each..
+The saffron party on Wednesday announced its plan to feed five crore poor people daily during the lockdown due to the coronavirus pandemic, with Nadda calling for one crore party workers to provide food to five persons each.
+It said Nadda will preside over meetings with state leaders on a daily basis to steer the exercise.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)